Successful High School Students Do These 10 Things

 You might think that juggling all this by yourself is the marker of true strength and independence, but successful students are those who know how to use the resources available.
 Build strong relationships with teachers and peers, establish connections with learning resources like the writer’s center or study hall teachers, and connect with mentors to ensure that you have a support system in place, even if you never use it.

 Further, don’t hesitate to reach out to the appropriate resource should you need a hand.
-Don’t wait until your drowning to call for help; instead let others know when you’re worried or confused and let them help you out before it gets over your head.
+Don’t wait until you’re drowning to call for help; instead let others know when you’re worried or confused and let them help you out before it gets over your head.